Let it Hurl

 Tucked between Pikes Peak and the Garden of the Gods, Manitou is immediately west of Colorado Springs.
 The visitor’s bureau calls the town "magical", I call it quirky.
 You’ll find characters and class – and, a whole lot of panache.
 This is a town that knows how to have fun and take a lighthearted look at life.

-How better to cap off the holiday festivities that to join in the hurling and launching at the 14th Annual Great Fruitcake Toss?
-Each year, the Saturday after New Years, competitors and spectators gather in Manitou Springs Memorial Park.
-Bring your cake in one-, two-, or four-pound sizes.
-Fruitcakes must contain glaced fruits, nuts and flour – they cannot contain anything inedible.
-All entries will be examined by the “Fruitcake Toss Tech Inspectors.”
-If you don’t have any fruitcake laying around the house a limited number of fruitcakes will be available to “rent” for $1.00.
+How better to cap off the holiday festivities that to join in the hurling and launching at the 15th Annual Great Fruitcake Toss?
+Competitors and spectators will gather at the Manitou Springs High School Track for a final holiday “send off”.
+Bring your own cake in one-, two-, or four-pound sizes or "rent" one for $1.00.
+Fruitcakes must contain glaceed fruits, nuts and flour – they cannot contain anything inedible.
+Don’t wrap in foil, duct tape, etc., all fruitcakes must be visible to the "Fruitcake Toss Tech Inspectors."

-My husband almost wept the first time he attended the event.
-He’s never seen a fruitcake he didn’t like and mourned the waste.
+Bob almost wept the first time he saw all the flying fruitcakes crushing to earth.
+This is a man who never saw a fruitcake he didn’t like.
 Imagine how happy the squirrels are to clean up after the event.
-After the competitions we “squirrel” away a delicous healthy lunch at Adams Mountain Cafe.
+After the competitions we "squirrel" away for a delicious healthy lunch at Adams Mountain Cafe.

-When You Go: The Great Fruitcake Toss runs from 9:30 am – 12:30pm, Saturday, January 3, 2009.
+When You Go: The Great Fruitcake Toss runs from 10am – 2pm, Saturday, January 9, 2010 with registration beginning at 9am.
 Entry Fee is one canned food item or one non-perishable food item to be donated to the local food bank.